 - Work with the elder and other professionals to stop financial exploitation or physical abuse.

 Communication is vital.
 Care Managers keep family members and health professionals up to date on the client’s well-being and alert everyone to changing needs.

 arrangeCARE Care Managers are among the most experienced in the Central Texas area.
 Our founder, Leah Cohen, was awarded the Social Worker of the Year in 2016 for the Austin, Texas area.
-Each of our Care Managers bring over 25 years of experience in the role.
-You and your loved one will benefit from over 75 years worth of compassionate, knowledgeable services, focused on older adults, and persons with disabilities.
+Each of our Care Managers brings over 25 years of experience in the role.
+You and your loved one will benefit from more than 75 years worth of compassionate, knowledgeable services, focused on older adults and persons with disabilities.
 Give us a call at 512-814-3228.
 We are here for you!